New growth coming out in the early spring

 Two weeks later the ice melted, they spring back up and no branches were broken.

-We sell two sizes of Austrees as we have found these work the
+We sell two types of Austrees as we have found these work the

 The 15" Cuttings are easy to plant 12"deep, slot or small hole, and when